1990 | Color | 90 min.

 Directed By: Alton Cheung (most likely an alias of the legendary shlockmeister Godfrey Ho)

 I remember once hearing Mike Nelson say that back in his Mystery Science Theater 3000 days, he and his colleagues eventually became so skilled at weeding out the absolute worst movies — the movies that were too bad even for MST3K! — that while screening potential films for the show, all they would need was for one name to appear in the opening credits of a film for the gang to immediately reject it.
-Of course, in his usual diplomatic way, he didn’t reveal whose names were on their instant rejection list, but I am almost certain one of those names had to be Joseph Lai.
+Of course, in his usual diplomatic way, he didn’t reveal whose names were on their instant rejection list, but I am almost certain several of those names had to be Godfrey Ho and Joseph Lai.

-Following this formula to the letter, Catman in Lethal Track is an absolute mess from start to finish.
+Following this formula to the letter, U.S. Catman in Lethal Track is an absolute mess from start to finish.
 One morning our hero Sam (Jonathan Isgar) finds himself blessed with superpowers after being inadvertently scratched by a radioactive cat (I hate when people don’t keep their radioactive cats inside).
 Since Sam was scratched by a radioactive cat, one would naturally assume his powers would be at least vaguely catlike.
 You know, like the power to regurgitate enormous gooey wads of undigested hair, the ability to ignore even the most obvious of commands, or perhaps the overwhelming need to scoot his furry, pampered ass across your living room carpet.

 Instead Sam is imbued with the decidedly un-catlike powers of laser vision, super-strength, and the ability to turn televisions on and off with his mind.
 Curiously, despite his new cat powers, Catman never feels the need to utilize them.
 Not once during any of his battles does his laser vision or super strength ever come into play.
 He could have at least screwed with the bad guys by flipping the channels on their TV while they were trying to watch Baywatch or something.